On hot days you may well have been driving with your windows open and heard that terrible death groan.

-Mine has been doing exactly this for the last five years and over 24,000 miles to my knowledge and probably before that.
+Mine has been doing exactly this for the last seven years and over 30,000 miles to my knowledge and probably before that.
 Live with it!

 This is from the DT1 form given to DSA examiners and this is what the official guidelines state regarding automatic transmissions:

 A vehicle with automatic transmission is defined in regulations as `A vehicle in which the gear ratio between the engine and the wheels can be varied only by the use of the accelerator or brakes'.
 In general a vehicle without a manual clutch is regarded as an automatic.

 With these the driver has to select the gear required by movement of the gear lever as with a manually controlled gearbox, but there is no clutch pedal.
 For driving test and licensing purposes these vehicles are regarded as automatics.